 \subsection{Brief summary of RL algorithms}

-Over the last years many different algorithms have been developed to solve reinforcement learning problems.
-Way too many to summarize them in this article but a good overview can be found here \cite{Li2017}.
-Even though there are so many different methods in the literature, they all share a general framework which is summarized in \Cref{alg: general rl}.
+Over the last few years many different algorithms have been developed to solve reinforcement learning problems.
+For a good but non-exhaustive review we refer to \cite{Li2018} and the references therein.
+Many of the algorithms share a general framework, which is summarized in \Cref{alg: general rl}.

-The main difference for the methods is how the optimization of the policy is calculated and depends on the underlying problem.
-The proposed methods can be distinguished if they are model based or model free and if the policy optimization is done via q-learning, policy gradient or a combination of both methods.
+The main difference between the methods is how the policy optimization is computed which depends on the underlying problem.
+The proposed methods can be distinguished if they are model based or model-free and if the policy optimization is done via Q-learning, policy gradient or a combination of both methods. \\

-First, let us discuss the difference between model based and model free approaches.
-An algorithms is called \textit{model based} if the transition function is explicitly known and can be used for simulating the time evolution of the dynamical system and solution methods.
+Let us first discuss the difference between model-based and model-free approaches.
+An algorithm is said to be model-based if the transition function is explicitly known (tractable to evaluate) point-wise.
 In this case we can just take the transition function and sample $s'$ from $p(\cdot|s,a)$.
-Furthermore, the known transition function can be used in order to develop a solution methods like calculating a gradient.
-A method is called \textit{model free} when the transition function is not explicitly known and thus only observations of the controlled dynamics are available.
+The known transition function contains a lot of information about the underlying dynamics and is therefore very useful for possible solution methods.
+A method is called \textit{model-free} when the transition function is not explicitly known.
 In this case the transition function cannot be used explicitly in the solution methods.
-The difference goes along the distinction of stochastic optimal control and reinforcement learning.
-In the case of stochastic optimal control the model is often known while reinforcement learning aims for a more general solution method which does not depend on the underlying dynamical system.
+The difference is related to the distinction between stochastic optimal control and reinforcement learning.
+In the case of stochastic optimal control the model is often known while reinforcement learning aims at a more general solution method that does not depend on the underlying dynamical system. \\

 Let us briefly discuss the main underlying solution methods.